Colorado NPI Law

 - "Will a new Medicare ID be assigned with the new NPI?"
 The Medicare ID would stay the same.

 For billing guidance, letters, newsletters, and more, please visit the Provider News web page.
 For information on Revalidation, please visit the Revalidation web page.
-For information on adding a new NPI, please view the "Provider Maintenance - Adding an NPI" quick guide available on the Quick Guides and Webinars web page.
+For information on adding a new NPI, please view the "Provider Maintenance - Adding an NPI" quick guide available on the Quick Guides web page.

 Contact the Provider Services Call Center at 1-844-235-2387 with questions regarding the Colorado NPI Law.